 - Someone else who cares may work at your insurance company.
 I have seen an insurance adjuster who was investigating a roof claim notice a deck handrail issue and send the homeowner a written warning about the liability coverage on their deck. ↩

 - In most states the live load for decks is 40 psf, per IRC 2009 (or the 2012 edition), table R301.5.
 This live load includes snow.
-In most northern states, the official snow load is 50 psf, which can be reached with four feet of snow.
-For a full complaint about this dangerous loophole, see my article about snow on decks. ↩
+In most northern states, the official snow load is at least 50 psf, which can be reached with four feet of snow.
+In Maine, the snow load reaches 80 psf.
+I complain about this dangerous loophole in my article about snow on decks. ↩

 - Testing lumber and determining allowable loads is complex and involves numerous organizations.
 Pressure Treated (PT) Southern Yellow Pine (SYP) is the standard lumber for framing decks in eastern US.
 In 2012 the Southern Pine Inspection Bureau (SPIB) tested thousands of SYP boards, in collaboration with the U.S. Forest Products Laboratory (FPL).
 (Here’s a readable summary.)
 The results were reviewed and certified by the American Lumber Standard Committee (ALSC) Board of Review.
 From these results, American Wood Council (AWC) engineers calculated the relevant design values and adjustment factors (like Wet Service Factor), and published very detailed tables in the American Wood Council’s widely respected National Design Specification (NDS) for Wood Construction, 2015 edition.
 Building Code organizations, notably the International Code Council (ICC), will publish specific span charts in their updated 800+ page International Residential Code 2015 (IRC 2015), which contractors follow and local building officials enforce.
 I should say strictly enforce — because who’s going to ague with the SYPIB/ FPL/ ALSC/ AWC/ NDS/ ICC/ and IRC?
 Not to mention George. ↩